• Orbits, Quadrature © Martin Hieslmair

 Claudia was invited to be the first curator of the ARTcib SciArt Residency at acib.
 She developed the open call for artists to connect the research of the microbiologists at acib at the three research groups including the Metabolic and Cell Engineering group at the University of Natural Resources and Life Sciences, Vienna, the Research Group Biochemistry at Technische Universität Vienna, and the Biochemical Network Analysis group at University of Vienna, to the ongoing discourse in the field of space art.
 She curates the residency of the artist in Vienna throughout 2024 and beginning of 2025 and will bring the artwork to a group show in 2025.
 The ARTcib SciArt programme is being developed at acib under the lead of Sonja Schachinger who collaborates with this first iteration of the ARTcib SciArt Residency on space art as artscience mediator.

-The call for artists is open till 12 May 2024, the selected artist will work with the team at acib 2024-2025, and a final presentation will take place in 2025.
+The call for artists was open till 12 May 2024, the selected artist will work with the team at acib 2024-2025, and a final presentation will take place in 2025.

 Curation of the artist-in-residence programme in the RepliFate Network